IBM-Cloud/architecture-icons/README.md

       9. Select the IBM Not Released In Drawio library ([`not_released_in_drawio.xml`](/drawio/stencils/2.0/not_released_in_drawio.xml)).
       10. Go to [Step 3](#3-sketch-diagram-using-the-stencil-libraries-in-the-left-hand-size-of-the-drawio-desktop-app-ui-not_released_in_drawioxml-and-drawio-enabledembedded-libraries-include-the-following-shape-types)

-      - For detailed import instructions watch this video [tutorial](#drawio---enabling--importing-stencil-libraries-into-drawio-desktop-tool-video) or follow the [step-by-step tutorial/guide](https://github.ibm.com/ibmcloud/ibm-cloud-stencils/tree/master#drawio---importing-stencil-libraries-into-drawio-desktop-tool-step-by-step).
+      - For detailed import instructions follow the [step-by-step tutorial/guide](#drawio---importing-stencil-libraries-into-drawio-desktop-tool-step-by-step).

      </details>

      ##### b.
 If already have stencils and want to use an existing diagram template: